xxyzzzq/quex/doc/source/modes/main.rst

 they are produced.
 A mode specifies the *interpretation* of an input stream but also influences the *efficiency of interpretation*.

 This chapter elaborates on modes.
-It discusses mode transitions and mode inheritance relationships.
-Pattern matching behavior is discussed in detail.
+It discusses mode transitions.
+It shows how mode inheritance may be used to transparently construct complex modes from smaller base modes [#f1]_ .
+Pattern matching behavior is investigated in detail.
+Incidences are introduced which are handled by dedicated handlers.
-Incidences are discussed which are handled by dedicated handlers.
-Then, mode tags (``<skip ...>``, ``<indentation ...>``, ...) are introduced.
+Then, mode tags (``<skip ...>``, ``<indentation ...>``, ...) are listed and explained.
 Eventually, some light is shone on areas where vigilance is appropriate in order to avoid unexpected behavior.

  #. transitions